CNES/Pandora2D/docs/source/userguide/step_by_step/estimation.rst

 ----------------------------
 .. warning::

-    You don't need to set disparities in input section if you set the estimation step
+    You need to set disparities in input section if you set the estimation step

 .. list-table:: Parameters
     :header-rows: 1